traefik/traefik/docs/content/migration/v1-to-v2.md

 ## Access Logs

 Access Logs are configured in the same way as before.
-But v2 filters request headers by default.
+But all request headers are now filtered out by default in Traefik v2.
 So during migration, you might want to consider enabling some needed fields (see [access log configuration](../observability/access-logs.md)).

 ## Tracing